Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in megabytes per second) that can be transported across the external memory interface in one second.
-It is worked out by multiplying the bus width by its memory speed.
-If the card has DDR type RAM, the result should be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the max amount of information (in units of MB per second) that can be transported across the external memory interface in a second.
+The number is calculated by multiplying the bus width by its memory speed.
+If it uses DDR RAM, it should be multiplied by 2 once again.
 If DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
-This figure is calculated by multiplying the total number of texture units by the core clock speed of the chip.
-The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
+This figure is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
+The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly record to the local memory in a second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate is also dependant on many other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly write to the local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of Render Output Units by the the core clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate also depends on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices